 Vestcor Corp. is a not-for-profit holding company and oversight body for Vestcor Inc. (Vestcor), the investment management and pension administration company that performs these services for the NBPSPP.
 The NBPSPP, together with the New Brunswick Teachers' Pension Plan (NBTPP), are currently the Members of Vestcor Corp.
-Vestcor Corp. publishes its own Annual Report, available at <a href="mailto:vestcor.org/vest
+Vestcor Corp. publishes its own Annual Report, available at vestcor.org/vestcorcorp.

 Under the Members' Agreement, the NBPSPP has the right to appoint four of the eight directors of the Board of Directors for Vestcor Corp.
 Also, each Member (the NBPSPP and the NBTPP) proportionately shares in the operating expenses of Vestcor Corp.
-The NBPSPP's share of these expenses, in the amount of \$16,339 (2019 - \$13,427) are included in the administration expenses in Note 11 to the audited financial statements of the NBPSPP on page 50.
+The NBPSPP's share of these expenses, in the amount of \$12,857 (2020 - \$16,339) are included in the administration expenses in Note 11 of the audited financial statements of the NBPSPP on page 48.